-- Set VPN provider to Windows (built-in) and write a Connection name.
+- Set the VPN provider to Windows (built-in) and write a Connection name.

-- At Server name or address, type the public IP address of the host PC.
+- At the Server name or address, type the public IP address of the host PC.

-- Set VPN type to Point to Point Tunneling Protocol (PPTP).
+- Set the VPN type to Point-to-Point Tunneling Protocol (PPTP).

-- Set Type of sign-in info to User name and password.
+- Set the Type of sign-in info to User name and password.

 - Write the User name and Password of the account you allowed when creating the VPN server on the host PC.